German Traffic Rules: A Guide for German Residents and German Learners

 Germany is a country known for its well-developed infrastructure and regular traffic systems.
-If you’re planning to drive in Germany, it’s quite important to know some basic traffic rules and practices.
-Here’s what you need to know about the traffic rules in Germany:
+For those who plan to live in Germany, go to Germany for education or work, and learn German , knowing the traffic rules provides great convenience in daily life.
+If you’re thinking about driving in Germany, it’s important to know some basic traffic rules and practices.

 1. Speed Limits